 The dedicated fraud resolution specialists could be helpful, especially if you become the victim of identity theft.
 Likewise, Lost Wallet protection could be a huge convenience.

 Ultimately, monthly 3 bureau credit reports are probably overkill.
-Even if you’re actively building your credit, you can get the information you need from a free service.
+Even if you’re actively building your credit, you can get the information you need from other services.

 The $1 7-Day CreditCheck Total trial is a valuable option for anyone who wants to take out a loan or clean up identity fraud.
 However, most people will find the 3 Bureau scores and reporting to be overkill.
 Don’t bother with the $29.95 monthly subscription plan.
 Instead, focus on annual 3 bureau credit reports and free credit score options.